-- a) Students generally fulfill this requirement in the 3rd year after they qualify. - b) If students have a specific course they are interested in, they should contact the course professor well ahead of the course beginning and TF assignments (see section c below). - c) In the early summer, the BBS office will notify all graduate students of the courses in which teaching fellows are needed in the upcoming academic year.
-Students should indicate their interest in such positions and their preference for specific courses by submitting the BBS teaching survey that is sent at that time. - d) MD/PhD students are only required to TF one course (at the TF-10 level). - e) Prior to the first semester of teaching, each student must attend Teaching @ Yale Day (@TYD).
-This session is only held prior to the start of each semester.
+- a) Students start their TA requirement in the 3rd year after they qualify. - b) If students have a specific course they are interested in, they should contact the course professor well ahead of the course beginning and TF assignments (see section c below). - c) In the early summer, the BBS office will notify all graduate students of the courses in which teaching fellows positions are open in the upcoming academic year.
+Students should indicate their interest in such positions and their preference for specific courses by submitting the BBS teaching survey in a timely matter. - d) MD/PhD students are required to serve as a TF one course (at the TF-10 level). - e) Prior to the first semester of teaching, each student must attend Teaching @ Yale Day (@TYD).
+This session is held prior to the start of each semester.
 Students are encouraged to take one or more of the short teaching courses and workshops offered by the Center for Teaching and Learning during the fall semester. - f) Students may elect to teach beyond the two-semester requirement.
 Extra teaching should not take time away from thesis research.
 Permission must be obtained from both the Thesis Advisor and the DGS.
 Stipends for additional teaching are determined by the university. - g) Priority for assignments is given to students needing to fulfill their teaching fellow requirement.
 Students are not allowed to be a teaching fellow for 2 full term courses in one semester. - h) If you would like to teach and your requirements are met, you will need permission from both your PI and the DGS.
 You should not commit to a department until these approvals are given.